 Consistency provides a comfortable, safe, professional feeling.
 Inconsistency can be distracting and unsettling.
 Unless distracting and unsettling are the qualities you want to brand, stay consistent.

-8. Keep an eye on image files sizes and resulting website performance.
+7. Keep an eye on image file size and resulting website performance.
 Make sure your architecture and tactics support your image strategy.
 There’s a constant dance between page load time and image load that must be recognized, monitored, and maintained.

 Your photographer isn’t likely to be the best source of site performance information.
 Rather, you’ll want your website developers and SEO manager to work with the photographer to make sure resolution and size requirements are satisfied.
-If your site bogs down, you’ll lose traffic.
+If your site bogs down because your image sizes are too large, you’ll lose traffic.
 That’s a guarantee.

-9. Observe the basics of image SEO.
-The better the metadata you supply for search engines, the more search engine optimization bang you’ll get.
+8. Observe the basics of image SEO.
+The better the meta description you supply for search engines like Google, the more search engine optimization bang you’ll get.
 Missing this small, but critical point can cause you to miss out on sales.

 10. Our final best practice tip for ecommerce product images is one that often goes overlooked, sometimes resulting in significant cost and anguish.
 No matter where you get your photographs and illustrations, make sure you have a clear and absolute right to use them.

-Get The Most From Your Ecommerce Product Images
+Get The Most Value From Your Product Images

 Online shoppers will depend on the information you provide – both your words and your images – to help them decide whether or not to place the order.